 More information can be found in our published technical note (see above), in the poster presented at the 66th ASMS Conference in San Diego: Fast and Efficient Mapping of Peptide Sequences and their Variants to Proteome Databases Using Full Inverted Indices, as well as in this early presentation (pptx).

 ProteoMapper can be downloaded and run locally (see below).

-It will also become a standard component of the Trans-Proteomic Pipeline (TPP) on its next release, version 5.2.0.
+It is a standard component of the Trans-Proteomic Pipeline (TPP), as of version 5.2.0.